 The Faculty Senate of the Bloomberg School of Public Health formalizes faculty contribution to the governance and development of the School and the University.
 It provides a mechanism for formal communication among faculty, students, and administration.

-Each department has two or three faculty senators, depending on the size of the department, for a total of 29 senators across the School.
-Scientist and professorial faculty can be senators.
+Each department has three faculty senators, for a total of 30 senators across the School.
+Scientists and professorial faculty can be senators.
 Department faculty vote each year to elect their senators, each of whom serves a 2-year term.
 Elections are staggered within departments.

 The Senate is led by a team of 3, who serve for a 3 year-term: President-elect, President, and Past-President.
-Senate president-elect is determined by an annual vote open to all school faculty.
+The Senate president-elect is determined by an annual vote open to all school faculty.

 The Faculty Senate raises and discusses issues pertinent to School faculty and serves as a communication conduit between departments and School leadership.
-Senate leadership provide a faculty voice and vote in leadership meetings: Advisory Board, Committee on Finance, Committee of the Whole, Leadership Retreats.
+Senate leadership provides a faculty voice and vote in leadership meetings: Advisory Board, Committee on Finance, Committee of the Whole, Leadership Retreats.
 The body serves as a faculty ‘sounding board’ for emergent issues and policy proposals from the School and University, and the cross-disciplinary nature of the Senate allows for consideration of issues across departments.

-The Senate meets the 2nd Thursday of every month from 12:15 - 1:30 P.M.
+The Senate meets on the 2nd Thursday of every month from 12:15 - 1:30 P.M.
 EST. Meetings are open to all faculty.
 Those interested in attending can reach out to Samantha McDonald firstname.lastname@example.org for more details.
 Meeting minutes are available at my.jhsph.edu.
 Departmental faculty are encouraged to reach out to their senators or Senate leadership about issues of concern.